minaph/P2H4K/readme.md

 MIT license.

-Licenses of Dependencies can be found in the `LICENSE.txt`.
+Licenses of Dependencies can be found in `LICENSE.txt`.

 # Contact

 Author: Yuki Minoh

 Email: yukikaze.0511 at gmail.com